ocornoc/metronome32/README.md

 that, Metronome assumes that the conversion of negative signed integers to unsigned numbers uses two's complement.
 These are thought to be relatively reasonable.

+It uses SD-6 feature tests to optionally enable some attributes such as `[[fallthrough]]`.
+It does not test for `[[maybe_unused]]` support, instead presuming the compiler doesn't actually treat it as an error if it cannot be used.